The Everything Crash Is Coming

 The next major event was the dot-com bubble and subsequent crash from 1999 to 2000.

-And the most recent event was the global financial crisis, which was triggered by the subprime mortgage crisis and the collapse of the U.S. housing bubble.
+And the most recent event was the global financial crisis in 2007-08, which was triggered by the subprime mortgage crisis and the collapse of the U.S. housing bubble.

 Do you know what bubbles always do?
 Pop!